armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

       ...  # rest of config omitted for brevity
 ```

-Assuming that Spinnaker is installed in `spinnaker` namespace:
+Assuming that Armory is installed in `spinnaker` namespace:

 ```bash
 kubectl -n spinnaker apply -f spinnakerservice.yml